Stamp duty Victoria

 How do I claim a Victorian stamp duty concession or exemption?

-You can apply for a duty or concession through Victoria’s State Revenue Office.
+You can apply for an exception or concession through Victoria’s State Revenue Office.

 How and when do I have to pay stamp duty?

-Do I have to pay upfront or can I pay stamp duty in instalments?
+Do I have to pay stamp duty upfront or can I pay it in instalments?

-You're better off paying your land transfer duty upfront.
+You're generally better off paying your land transfer duty upfront if you can.
 It is possible to set up a payment plan lasting up to 12 months, but you will be charged interest at the "market rate" plus 8%.
 That's a hefty rate and could see you pay a significant amount of interest.

 More questions about stamp duty in Victoria